 Things to do when you are named an executor of an estate.

-My relative has passed away and left me in charge of their estate, What do I do Now?
+My relative has passed away and named me executor of their estate, What do I do Now?

-Things to consider now that you are handling an estate
+Things to consider now that you are an executor of an estate

-Losing a love one can be very emotional time in one’s life, at Huff Insurance we are sorry for your recent loss.
+Losing a love one can be very emotional time in one’s life.
+At Huff Insurance we are sorry for your recent loss.
 I know, I have lost both of my parents and handled my mom’s estate.
 At some points I was not sure what to do next or where to even turn.
 The first thing that I would recommend is that you hire an attorney to help you through the process.
-Their information can be very valuable and they will help you to make sure that deadlines for reports and taxes are not missed.
+As the executor of an estate, their information can be very valuable to you.
+The attorney will help you to make sure that deadlines for reports and taxes are not missed.

-This is not the time that anyone wants to think about insurance.
-However, you need to do it know before there is a claim and you find out there is no coverage.
-Other family members may not be happy if the family home burns to the grown and there is no home insurance coverage.
-Or discover issues with the auto insurance policy because a family member drove the deceased car and had a serious accident the estate is now being sued, It is your obligation to make sure that all properties, vehicles, assets are properly covered and that there is the most appropriate coverage in place.
+The time of loss is not the time that anyone wants to think about insurance.
+However, as the executor of the estate, you need to do it know before there is a claim.
+Family members may not be happy if the family home burns to the grown and there is no home insurance coverage.

 Maybe other family members or even lifelong friends are going to stay at the property.
 The insurance company still needs to be made aware.
 Depending on the situation you may need a dwelling fire policy.
 Also, the friends should get their own renters insurance policy to cover their personal liability coverage and their belongings if there would be a claim.